from small one page howto to huge articles all in one place

 the package, even if it is already installed.
 Note that Portage will

 not remerge dependencies by default.
-Also note that this option takes
+This option can be used to update the

 - --nospinner